 “Looking for consciousness in the brain is like looking in the radio for the announcer.”

 “I regard consciousness as fundamental.
 I regard matter as derivative from consciousness.
 We cannot get behind consciousness.
 Everything that we talk about, everything that we regard as existing, postulates consciousness.”

 “It was not possible to formulate the laws of quantum mechanics in a fully consistent way without reference to consciousness.”

 Pioneering physicist Sir James Jeans wrote: “The stream of knowledge is heading toward a non-mechanical reality; the universe begins to look more like a great thought than like a great machine.
 Mind no longer appears to be an accidental intruder into the realm of matter, we ought rather hail it as the creator and governor of the realm of matter.
 Get over it, and accept the inarguable conclusion.
 The universe is immaterial-mental and spiritual.

-The Science Behind The Statement “Consciousness Creates Reality”
+The Science Behind the Statement “Consciousness Creates Reality”

+The quantum double slit experiment is one way we can see how consciousness affects the physical material world.
 One potential revelation of this experience is that “the observer creates the reality.”
-A paper published in the peer-reviewed journal Physics Essays by Dean Radin, PhD, explains how this experiment has been used multiple times to explore the role of consciousness in shaping the nature of physical reality. (source)
+A paper published in the peer-reviewed journal Physics Essays by Dean Radin, PhD, explains how this experiment has been used multiple times to explore the role of consciousness in shaping the nature of physical reality.

 “Observation not only disturbs what has to be measured, they produce it.
 We compel the electron to assume a definite position.
-We ourselves produce the results of the measurement.” (source)
+We ourselves produce the results of the measurement.”

 Sure, we might not understand the extent of this connection, and in most cases scientists can’t even explain it.
 However they are, and have been observed time and time again.